Everything You Don’t Resolve in Life Comes Back to You

 What is Ana’s problem?

 Ana starts her relationships afraid of being abandoned, but above all, she enters into relationships she doesn’t really want to be in.
-She is afraid of being alone and so, until she overcomes this fear, her relationships will carry on being unfruitful.
+She is afraid of being alone and so, until she overcomes this fear, her relationships will go on being unfruitful.

 Pablo, on the other hand, is 28 and can’t get a job.
 He’s had a few jobs but only for a few months each, or even just a few days.
 When he goes to an interview, they rarely call him back.